Ten Things to Consider Before Employing a Nanny

 Other accreditations and qualifications to consider

-Childcare qualifications
+Childcare qualifications/training

 NB: If you’re looking for a specialist (e.g., a doula, maternity nurse, or sleep consultant), you will likely look for specific skills, qualifications, and experience.
 These will command a premium in pay.